Kyrie Irving: Acting roles

 In 2012, Irving played the role of Uncle Drew in a series of Pepsi Max advertisements.
-He wrote and directed episode 2, in which he starred alongside Bill Russell and Kevin Love, and episode 3, in which he starred alongside Nate Robinson and Maya Moore.
+He wrote and directed episode 2, in which Irving starred alongside Bill Russell and Kevin Love, and episode 3, in which he starred alongside Nate Robinson and Maya Moore.
 Irving also wrote and directed episode 4 of "Uncle Drew", which was released in November 2015, and in which he starred in alongside Baron Davis, J. B. Smoove, and Ray Allen.
 In 2017, the Uncle Drew advertisement series became a skit inside an old school diner featuring Pepsi in its current design, stored in a fridge with its original logo.
 Irving has also starred as the character in a feature film, Uncle Drew, which also features former NBA stars, and was released in June 2018.

 Irving appeared on an episode of the Disney XD series Kickin' It in 2012, and guest starred on Family Guy, lending his voice for the season 17 (2018) episode "Big Trouble in Little Quahog".

 Business ventures

-Irving's shoe deal with Nike is worth US$11 million, as of 2019.
-His signature sneakers were the second best-selling line of 2017, behind LeBron James'.
+Irving's shoe deal with Nike was worth US$11 million, as of 2019.
+His signature sneakers were the second best-selling line of 2017, behind LeBron James.
 The NPD Group no longer tracks signature sneakers but projected that the trend continued into 2018.
 Irving's themed sneaker collaborations include that of the television shows Friends and SpongeBob SquarePants.
 The latter collection sold out immediately.

+In September 2023, Irving announced a new partnership with Chinese sports brand Anta Sports.
+A namesake sneaker was announced for the 2023–2024 NBA season alongside a business collaboration that saw Irving join the company as Chief Creative Officer of Anta Basketball.
+They will also launch a series of Anta x Kyrie Youth Basketball Camps around the world.

+In December 2023, Irving made an investment in sneaker platform Kicks Crew and joined the company as Chief Community Officer.
+His role is expected to focus on cause-driven projects aimed at bringing communities together in collaborations that blend art and basketball and to extend globally.